top of page

 1. The Ego Illusion

-Yes, conviction matters.
-But ego-driven isolation kills more momentum than MVP flaws ever will.
+But ego-driven isolation kills more momentum than any MVP flaw ever will.

 2. The Toxic Executive Trap